 - Family or Medical Emergency In case of a medical or family emergency at home, contact the Camp Director at 847.546.8086.
-In an emergency, a parent/guardian visit is allowed only after contact with the Camp Director has been made, and visiting arrangements are made. - Weather Emergencies Weather changes are a regular occurrence during the summer.
+In an emergency, a parent/guardian visit is allowed only after contact with the Camp Director has been made, and visiting arrangements are made. - ➤ Weather Emergencies -Weather changes are a regular occurrence during the summer.
 YMCA Camp Duncan has specific policies that are practiced and followed when the threat of severe weather occurs.
 Storm shelters are located on both sides of the camp.
-We announce updates on weather and any program changes through our Facebook account AND through Bunk1 alerts.